Planning a Napa Valley trip? This post is for you! (Updated 2021!)

 7. Chat With Your Sommelier

 Channel your inner social butterfly and chat with your sommeliers!
+Wine tasting etiquette usually leans on learning about the wine.
 I’ve learned everything I know about wine from chatting and asking questions over the years.

 They’ll also tell you the best places in Napa Valley to wine taste based on their expertise.
 Or, they’ll steer you to great restaurants in the area (that’s how we discovered our new favorite taco place that’s in the back of a Mexican grocery store.
 From asking our som!)